khodekhadem/sea-battle/README.md

 # notice about online gaming
-for online gaming you have two option, using docker or config your  linux server with my ansible playbook 1.docker you can cd to docker directory and make your container with these commands
+for online gaming you have two option, using docker or config your  linux server with my ansible playbook

+1.docker

+1.1 you can cd to docker directory and make your container with these commands

     cd docker
     docker compose up

- if you want to get into the container and change configurations, i recommend to use my Dockerfile to build your image
+1.2 if you want to get into the container and change configurations, i recommend you to use my Dockerfile to build your image

       cd docker
       docker build -t vsftpim ./
+  and run it with

+      docker run -d -p 20:20 -p 21:21 -p 21100-21110:21100-21110 \
+      -e FTP_USER=ansible -e FTP_PASS=ansible1234 \
+      -e PASV_ADDRESS=127.0.0.1 -e PASV_MIN_PORT=21100 -e PASV_MAX_PORT=21110 \
+      --name vsftpd  --restart=always fauria/vsftpd

+2.ansible

-1.for online gaming you have two option, using docker or config your  linux server with my ansible playbook , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts
+config your linux server with my ansible playbook , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts

     cd ansible